szuc/obsidian-life-in-weeks-calendar/README.md

 **Weekly note template**
 Choose a file to use as a template for your new weekly notes.
 Newly created notes will be prefilled with content from this file.

+**Periodic Notes Integration:**
+Optionally, this plugin can integrate with the Periodic Notes plugin.
+With the Periodic Notes plugin installed and the weekly note feature enabled, settings for the folder path, file naming convention, and note templates will come from the Periodic Notes' settings.
+If you have the standard Calendar plugin installed, Life in Weeks will sync with your selected week start day.

+**Journals Plugin Integration:**
+Optionally, this plugin can integrate with the Journals plugin.
+With the Journals plugin installed and the weekly note feature enabled, settings for the folder path, file naming convention, and note templates will come from the Journals' settings.

 ## Calendar Modes